Shogi: Drops

 Captured pieces are retained in hand and can be brought back into play under the capturing player's control.
 The Japanese term for piece(s) in hand is either 持ち駒 mochigoma or 手駒 tegoma.
 On any turn, instead of moving a piece on the board, a player may select a piece in hand and place it – unpromoted side up and facing the opposing side – on any empty square.
 The piece is then one of that player's active pieces on the board and can be moved accordingly.
 This is called dropping the piece, or simply, a drop.
 A drop counts as a complete move.

 A drop cannot capture a piece, nor does dropping within the promotion zone result in immediate promotion.
 Capture and/or promotion may occur normally, however, on subsequent moves of the piece.

-Restrictions.
 There are three restrictions on dropping pieces; the last two of these apply only to pawns.